This post may contain affiliate links. For more information, please read my disclosure policy.

 Just as we need time to cook, we also need time to clean the kitchen after dinner.
-The best routine tends to have everyone in the family giving a head with the clean up when dinner is done.
+The best routine tends to have everyone in the family giving a hand with the clean-up when dinner is done.

 Another routine is one my parents had when my sister and I were little.
 Mom put us to bed while Dad cleaned the kitchen.
-Afterwards they relaxed together in the living room.
+Afterward, they relaxed together in the living room.

 You do need the time to clean the kitchen.
 After all, nothing is worse than waking up in the morning, walking into the kitchen, and discovering a horrid mess.
 What a lousy start to the day!

-Getting home cooked meals on the table while homeschooling doesn’t need to be a production.
-With bit of planning and preparation you too can enjoy easy home cooked meals every night.
+Getting home-cooked meals on the table while homeschooling doesn’t need to be a production.
+With a bit of planning and preparation, you too can enjoy easy home-cooked meals every night.